pq-code-package/mlkem-c-aarch64/README.md

 ### Goals

 **mlkem-native** aims for _assurance_, _ease of use_, and _performance_.
-In doubt, assurance and ease of use take precedence over performance: We only include implementations into **mlkem-c-aarch64** which are manually auditable or for which we see a path towards formal verification.
+In doubt, assurance and ease of use take precedence over performance: We only include implementations into **mlkem-native** which are manually auditable or for which we see a path towards formal verification.
 All assembly aims to be readable and micro-optimization deferred to automated tooling such as [SLOTHY](https://slothy-optimizer.github.io/slothy/).
 Ultimately, **mlkem-native** strives for constant-time